CHÂTEAU HAUT BRION 1985

 SoDivin

 Nose of black fruits.
 Cedar.
 Tobacco.
-A classy wine.
-Thick.
+A great deal of class.
+Dense.
 Very fine tannins, elegant, supple.
-The mouth is delicious, fat.
-The most incredible aspect of this wine is the length.
-The last sip lasted more than 2 minutes.
-An impressive finish.
+The palate is delicious, rich.
+The most incredible thing about this wine is the length.
+The last mouthful lasted more than 2 minutes.
+An impression of infinity.
 Remarkable.

 93 / 100